Roy Welensky: New constitutions

 After Banda was released from prison against the wishes of Welensky, Banda travelled to the United Kingdom, where he took part in the Nyasaland constitutional talks.
 The outcome was a constitution which, through a voting system that was as complex as that of the Federation itself, amounted to black majority rule for the territory.
 Bitter and angry at what he saw as British ignorance to the situation, Welensky did not comprehend how the British were willing to deal with Banda.
 In Welensky's words, since his release from prison, "[Banda] was careful to appeal for calm and to condemn violence", but Welensky was averse to Banda's demands for black majority rule and believed that granting it to the territory would mean the end of the Federation.

 In Northern and Southern Rhodesia new constitutions were also enacted.
 The Southern Rhodesian constitution was very cautious and prolonged white rule.
 It had 50 A-roll seats with high voting qualifications (essentially for whites), and 15 B-roll seats with lower qualifications (for blacks).
 A system of 'cross voting' meant that results in A-roll seats would be affected by the B-roll vote, and vice versa.
 All constitutions were signed by the UFP and the African nationalist party in each territory.
 However, there were immediate repercussions; Ian Smith, chief whip for the UFP in the federal assembly, resigned in protest at the new Southern Rhodesian constitution, calling it "racialist", while the nationalist National Democratic Party withdrew support for the constitution having earlier signed it.

 Eventually, Welensky was comfortable with an African majority in Nyasaland and for the province to secede, seeking to preserve only a union of the two Rhodesias but, as a Northern Rhodesian, he did not accept black majority rule for the territory and a battle was had with the British Government over its new constitution throughout 1961–62.
-Discussing Northern Rhodesia under African rule with Smith: "I am not prepared to hand power to the blacks.
+In discussions with Smith regarding the concept of Northern Rhodesia under African rule, Welensky stated: "I am not prepared to hand power to the blacks.
 Personally I could not live in a country where they were in control."

 Welensky considered a federal unilateral declaration of independence when the new Northern Rhodesian constitution appeared likely to grant an African majority in its parliament.
-Determined at one point to prevent changes, Welensky was convinced that if he refused, the British would use military force to remove his government.
-Believing that preparations were being made for an invasion from Kenya, he discussed the federation's ability to repel an attack with his defence chiefs and plans were set in motion.
-In the end, the idea of a British invasion was one of many options considered, and did not make it past cabinet discussion.
+Determined at one point to prevent changes, Welensky was convinced that, if he refused, the British would use military force to remove his government.
+Believing that preparations were being made for an invasion from Kenya, he discussed the Federation's ability to repel an attack with his defence chiefs and plans were set in motion.
+In the end, the idea of a British invasion was one of many options considered, and it did not make it past cabinet discussion.